AliRezaJoodi/AVR_Projects/README.md

 ## AVR Microcontroller Projects
 I'm uploading my personal projects on the repository.

+Note: The projects are prototype and should get better.

 ### Gallery of the Repository
 ![](TelCardReader/Pictures/Album.jpg)